docker/docs/content/compose/file-watch.md

 ## Use `watch`

 1. Add `watch` sections to one or more services in `compose.yaml`.
-2. Run `docker compose watch` to build and launch a Compose project and start the file watch mode.
+2. Run `docker compose up --watch` to build and launch a Compose project and start the file watch mode.
 3. Edit service source files using your preferred IDE or editor.

 > **Looking for a sample project to test things out?**